Konda Reddy Fort

 Konda Reddy Fort, also known as Kondareddy Buruju is a fort situated in the city of Kurnool in Andhra Pradesh, India.
-At a distance of 2 km from Kurnool Railway Station and 24 km from Alampur, Konda Reddy fort is an imposing structure situated in the heart of Kurnool City.
+At a distance of 2 km from Kurnool Railway Station, 2.9 km from Kurnool New Bus Stand and 24 km from Alampur, Konda Reddy fort is an imposing structure situated in the heart of Kurnool City.
+The monument, a semi-circular bastion crowned with a tower, is the only extant remains of an old fortification around the city.

 History

 The construction of the fort dates back to the 12th century when the city of Kurnool was used as a base on Tungabhadra river crossing.
-Kurnool was occupied by Vijayanagara ruler Devaraya II and Achyutaraya who succeeded Krishnadevaraya built the initial fort between 1530 and 1542.
+Kurnool was reigned by Vijayanagara Emperors Devaraya II and Achyutaraya who succeeded Krishnadevaraya built the initial fort between 1530 and 1542.

 The fort has different gateways and bastions.
-The gateways of the fort were constructed by Gopala Raja, the grandson of Rama Raja of Talikota Vijayanagara kings in the 17th century.
+The gateways of the fort were constructed by Gopala Raja, the grandson of Rama Raya in the 17th century.

 The fort is named after Konda Reddy, the last ruler of Alampur who was imprisoned in the fort by the Kurnool Nawab in the 17th century.
 Locals and legend state that Konda Reddy was under attack, and used the tunnels that the fort housed to escape.
-Konda Reddy eventually escaped from the fort, but had to loose his territory to Golconda Nawabs.
+Konda Reddy eventually escaped from the fort, but had to lose his territory to Golconda Nawabs.
 The tunnels are now locked and closed off from the public, but the fort is open to touring.
+The citadel has been restored in recent years and is quite Popular with couples and the younger residents of the city.